-- When no walkway is present, and - Students are required to walk along and cross a freeway/expressway, an underpass, an overpass, or a bridge. - An uncontrolled major traffic artery, an industrial or commercial area, or another comparable conditions.
+- When walkways are not present - Students who are required to walk along and cross a freeway/expressway, an underpass, an overpass, or a bridge. - An uncontrolled major traffic artery, an industrial or commercial area, or another comparable conditions.

 Because students in these areas might encounter hazardous traffic conditions or be subject to a high risk of violence when walking to and from school, the district will provide transportation to these students.
-Please contact Kenneth Driska, Director of Transportation, kdriska@cameronisd.net for additional information.
+Please contact Kenneth Driska at kdriska@cameronisd.net or 254-697-3512 for additional information.

 A parent may designate a child-care facility or grandparent's residence as the regular pickup and drop-off location for his or her child.
 The designated location must be an approved stop on an approved route.
-For information on bus routes and stops or to designate an alternate pickup or drop-off location, contact Kenneth Driska, Director of Transportation, kdriska@cameronisd.net 254-697-3512 for additional information.
+For information on bus routes and stops or to designate an alternate pickup or drop-off location, contact 254-697-3512.